 The countries involved with Operation Condor agreed to share information, and work to eliminate leftist groups within their borders, as well as persecute those seeking refuge abroad,” according to Arauz.
 Operation Condor knew no borders, as U.S.-funded death squads and extra-judicial killings were common throughout the region, he said.

 A former member of the revolutionary guerrilla group Alfaro Vive ¡Carajo!, Mireya Cardenas, described the work Operation Condor: “In our case, the CIA destroyed a building one night in Cuenca.
 And they assassinated our friends.
-There were infiltrators also, who were paid over a period of two years, three years, they were paid with dollars, when the Ecuadorian currency was the sucre.”
+There were infiltrators also, who were paid over a period of two years, three years,in dollars, when the Ecuadorian currency was the sucre.”

 Former CIA agent Philip Agee confirmed that he delivered money for bomb-making in Cuenca.
 The bombs, set off in public areas such as Parque Calderon, were intended to scare the public, he said.
-“We would blame them on left-wing political groups and fed this false information to the media.”
+“We would blame them on left-wing political groups and fed this information to the media,” he said.

 Agee added that he infiltrated suspected leftist groups in Cuenca, attending meetings at the Raymipampa restaurant, next the cathedral.